30 Reasons Your Belly Fat Isn't Going Away

 You Haven't Switched to Whole Grains

-Eating refined carbs that are found in white breads and baked goods spike your blood sugar and cause weight gain, so you’re better off switching to whole grains.
+Eating refined carbs that are found in white breads and baked goods spike your blood sugar and cause weight gain, so you're better off switching to whole grains if you're looking to get rid of stubborn belly fat.
 On top of having more flavor, whole grains have been proven to help regulate body weight, according to The Journal of Nutrition because of their high fiber content.
 Fiber helps regulate your digestive tract, and whole grains are packed with vitamins and minerals that will keep your body fit and running smoothly.

 You're Eating Whey